influxdata/docs-v2/content/influxdb/v2.3/reference/release-notes/influxdb.md

 ### Bug fixes

-- Fix race condition when remote replicating that deadlocks the remote writer, resulting in no more writes to the target.
+- Fix race condition when remote replicating deadlocks the remote writer that prevented writes to the target.
-- Error when creating v1 auth with a nonexistent bucket ID
+- Resolve error when creating v1 auth with a nonexistent bucket ID.
-- Add fields to `_tasks` bucket to match schema of the same bucket in InfluxDB Cloud.
+- Add fields to the `_tasks` bucket to match schema of the same bucket in InfluxDB Cloud.
 Provides consistency for clients accessing both.
 - Fix rare case where measurement cardinality reported less than zero.
-- No longer panic on cleaning up failed iterators.
+- Resolve panic on cleaning up failed iterators.

-### Security updates

 ## v2.2 [2022-04-06]